patrickedqvist/wait-for-vercel-preview/README.md

 Optional - The [header](https://vercel.com/docs/security/deployment-protection/methods-to-bypass-deployment-protection/protection-bypass-automation) to bypass protection for automation

+### `basic_auth_credentials_base64`

+Optional - Use if your app is protected with basic auth. provide your base64 encoded credentials in form `username:password`, see [basic auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization#basic_authentication)

+### skip_health_check
+Optional - Skip the health check for status code 200 and return the URL immediately after successful deployment.
+Defaults to `false`.

 ### `path`

 Optional - The URL that tests should run against (eg. `path: "https://vercel.com"`).